mik-jozef/chalk/README.md

 ### Safe code
 Safe code is code without undefined behavior, it either does what it should or terminates the program.
 Safe code does not produce memory leaks and race conditions.
-Note I'm just very optimistic and currently have no idea how to guarantee that.
+Note this was written very early and is probably too optimistic.

 Keyword `unsafe` marks unsafe code.
 Using it may result in unpredictable behavior.